 To retain their competitive position and access new markets and demographics, traditional television broadcasters are increasingly looking to exploit the internet as a delivery mechanism for their services.

 DVB’s members are thus collaborating on specifications to ensure that linear television over the internet is as user-friendly and robust as traditional broadcast television.
 DVB-I will support any device with a suitable internet connection and media player, including TV sets, smartphones, tablets and media streaming devices.

-DVB-I will do for OTT services what previous DVB standards – like the DVB-S, T and C families – have done for broadcast television.
-With DVB-I, OTT services will be signalled and distributed in a standardized manner, and individual services will not require specific applications or integration.
+With DVB-I, linear television services on the internet will be signalled and distributed in a standardized manner – individual services will not require specific apps or integration.

 Evolution of media distribution